keystonejs/keystone/packages/app-admin-ui/README.md

 title: Admin UI
 [meta]-->

-# Admin UI App
+# Admin UI app

-A KeystoneJS App which provides an Admin UI for content management.
+A KeystoneJS app which provides an Admin UI for content management.

 ## Usage